Ellsworth Public Library: Architecture

 The library is set facing roughly southeast on the west side of State Street (between it and the Union River), just south of the old Hancock County Jail (now a historical society museum), and across the street from Ellsworth City Hall.
 It is a two story wood frame structure, with a low hip roof topped by an octagonal cupola and ringed by a low balustrade.
 The walls are sheathed in clapboards.
 The front facade is five bays wide with a center entrance sheltered by a Greek Revival portico supported by four fluted Doric columns and topped by a low balustrade.
 The right side facade is dominated by a large Palladian window that fills the center bay.
 There are pilasters at the corners of the building.
 The house was built in 1817 by Colonel Meltiah Jordan for his son Benjamin.

-The house was listed on the National Register of Historic Places (as "Col. Meltiah Jordon[sic] House") in 1974.
+The house was listed on the National Register of Historic Places (as the "Col. Meltiah Jordan House") in 1974.